Maramhamed/E-Commerce/README.md

 ###### Responsive Design:
 * The application is designed to be responsive, adapting to different screen sizes.

+###### Product Details:
+* Allows users to click on a product to view its details, including a description, and related products.

 ###### Checkout Process:
 * Clicking the "Buy Now" button initiates the checkout process.
 * The application may redirect users to a checkout page for order confirmation and payment.